Structural Complexities of Matching Mechanisms: Outcome-Effect Complexity

 \subsection{\texorpdfstring{$\APDA$}{APDA} and Relation to \texorpdfstring{\cite{GonczarowskiHT22}}{GHT}}

-We now study the type-to-matching complexity of the stable matching mechanisms $\APDA$ and $\IPDA$.
-For $\APDA$, this result is actually an immediate corollary of results from \cite{GonczarowskiHT22}.
-Indeed, we initially formulated \autoref{thrm:gtc-TTC-LB} for $\TTC$ in order to provide a deeper investigation of results proved in \cite{GonczarowskiHT22}, which paint a contrast between $\TTC$ and $\APDA$.
-We now explain this result and how it implies a bound on the type-to-matching complexity of $\APDA$.
+We now study the outcome-effect complexity of the stable matching mechanisms $\APDA$ and $\IPDA$.
+For $\APDA$, this result is an immediate corollary of results from \cite{GonczarowskiHT22}.
+We now explain their result and how it implies a bound on the outcome-effect complexity of $\APDA$, as well as how it originally motivated our \autoref{thrm:gtc-TTC-LB} regarding $\TTC$.

 \cite{GonczarowskiHT22} look for algorithms for computing matching rules while making the strategyproofness of these matching rules clear.
-For a strategyproof $f$ and some applicant $d$, they look for algorithms with the following three steps: \begin{enumerate}[label=(\arabic*)] \itemsep0em \item Using only $P_{-d}$, the preferences of applicants other than $d$, calculate $d$'s menu $\Menu^f_d(P_{-d})$. \item Using $d$'s preferences $P_{d}$, match $d$ to her favorite institution from her menu. \item Using $P_{d}$ and $P_{-d}$, calculate the rest of the matching $f(P_d,P_{-d})$. \end{enumerate} Furthermore, \cite{GonczarowskiHT22} look for algorithms with the above outline that are also similar to the tradition descriptions of the algorithms.
-For $\TTC$ and $\DA$, they model this through algorithms that (A) read the preferences of each applicant one time only, in favorite-to-least-favorite order, and (B) only store roughly the amount of memory required to keep track of a single matching, namely, $\widetilde O(n)$ bits.
+To do this for some strategyproof $f$ and some applicant $d$, they look for algorithms similar to the traditional algorithms used to describe matching rules, but with the following three steps: \begin{enumerate}[label=(\arabic*)] \itemsep0em \item Using only $P_{-d}$, the preferences of applicants other than $d$, calculate $d$'s menu $\Menu^f_d(P_{-d})$. \item Using $d$'s preferences $P_{d}$, match $d$ to her favorite institution from her menu. \item Using $P_{d}$ and $P_{-d}$, calculate the rest of the matching $f(P_d,P_{-d})$. \end{enumerate} \cite{GonczarowskiHT22} posits that algorithms written this way are one way to expose strategyproofness.
+Indeed, to observe strategyproofness, applicant $d$ only has to notice that her report cannot affect her menu, and reporting her true type will always match her to her favorite institution on her menu.